tamchow/PravegaHex/README.md

  1. Migrate from hacky screen extension to a proper client-server architecture.

- 2. Customizable plyer colors.
+ 2. Customizable player colors.

- 3. Make the questions actually work.
+ 3. Make the questions actually work, and put in some real questions.

  4. Last but not the least, migrate to Android by translating to Scala/Java as that is cheaper in terms of hardware costs.